TacoDoge1/TrespassingDuckShooterRoughDraft/README.md

 # Trespassing Duck Shooter

 This project attemps to detect images of ducks.
 It used the resnet18 classification model.
-I got the images for ducks from an animals set on kaggle and non ducks from mini-imagenet on kaggle.
+I got the images for ducks from an animals set on kaggle, and not_ducks from mini-imagenet on kaggle.

 ![duck](https://github.com/TacoDoge1/TrespassingDuckShooterRoughDraft/assets/142443743/f3464960-d0a6-4b14-89cf-10e3958cd975)